agafonovdmitry/django-icons-famfamfam/README.rst

     <ul><li {% listicon 'bullet_picture' %}>Item</li></ul>

-See ``testproject`` folder which contains minimal django project and provided for testing and demonstration purposes.
+See ``testproject`` folder at github which contains minimal django project and provided for testing and demonstration purposes.

 Original author's README files with license information follows: